madmous/madClones/README.md

 * Release version 1.0.0
 * Add a white background color to each board section (star, user and users)
 * Work on a better model for the store and the response from server
-* Add react router and reac router redux
+* Add react router and react router redux
 * Add a login section
 * Make UI responsive
 * Add enzyme